 I need to do all of my research, but from what we have read it is from around 400 AD.
 Our town is along the coastal Roman trading route between Cartagena, Málaga, and Cádiz.

-Once we snapped a few photos and checked out the bridge and road, Lars and I decided to explore a bit more.
-We wanted to see where the road led from the bridge, while Anya and Alan returned the same way we walked in.
-While their path was the more adventurous route, the road Lars and I exited on was very easy.
-When we write more about it, we will map out both routes and even show where you can park nearby.
+Once we snapped a few photos and checked out the bridge and road, we decided to explore a bit more.
+We wanted to see where the road led from the bridge.

 Don’t worry, we will do all of our research and give you all of the details on our Almuñécar Info site.
 We have been working very hard on building that site, as well as a business directory, the past few months.
 So far we have had good success with the site and hope once the business directory is up and running, we will be able to provide people with more detailed information.

 You see our town doesn’t have too much available online.
 Yes you will find bits and pieces here and there, but we have big visions of becoming a reputable and useful site.
 We will cater to English-speaking tourists and residents.
 Now just so you know, English-speaking doesn’t always mean American, Canadian or English.
 Actually quite a few of the readership comes from Sweden, Norway, Denmark, Germany, and other parts of Europe.
 So they know English or use a translator of some kind.
 Either way, they are reading!

 Anyway, all of this said to inspire you to go check out what may be right under your nose or in your own backyard.
 Really, this is less than a mile from where we have spent over 3 years!

 Thanks for reading!
 Remember to check out our local Almuñécar Spain site and let us know what you think!